noverd/SynapseOS/initrd/readme.txt

-SynapseOS is simple OS by Aren Elchinyan
+Original -> SynapseOS is simple OS by Aren Elchinyan This fork -> SayoriOS by SayoriOS Team